We all know that buying food in bulk can go a long way in saving some money for the household. But what food should you buy in large quantities?

 Stock on what you actually consume

-It doesn’t make sense buying and saving food that your family won’t even touch; that’s like money down the drain.
+It doesn’t make sense to buy food that your family won’t even touch; that’s like money down the drain.
 Check your menu to see which items consistently crop up because those are the products that you should be stocking on.
 Focus on what you need for sure, not on what you may or may not like to eat in the future.

 Know where to buy food for cheap